 - Parking On Site

 Quite possibly the most luxurious resort in Central America, the Four Seasons marries its international sense of chic and outstanding guest service with a spectacular natural environment.
-The 154 guest rooms, suites and residences stretch up a hillside overlooking the ocean and are filled with rattan and bamboo furniture, indigenous wood and stone and local artwork.
-Two beaches, four swimming pools, a massive spa, a kids club, a golf course and dining options that range from Italian seafood to casual steakhouse provide all the comforts Four Seasons guests would expect, while positioning them close to eco-adventures that include surfing and zip-lining over the rain forest canopy.
+The 181 guest rooms, suites, and residences stretch up a hillside overlooking the ocean and jungle canopy of Peninsula Papagayo and are filled with rattan and bamboo furniture, indigenous wood, and stone and local artwork.
+Two beaches, four swimming pools, a world-class spa, a Kids for All Seasons children’s program, an 18-hole signature Arnold Palmer golf course, and multiple dining options provide all the comforts Four Seasons guests would expect (including an on-site surf school and non-motorized water sports) while positioning them close to eco-adventures like zip-lining over the rain forest canopy.